A robust digital asset management system empowers the administrator to be in control of various aspects of managing your digital library.

 Use metadata to increase search and search engine optimization

 Metadata is crucial!
-Very much like a catalog describes the content of a library and where to find each book, the metadata in your catalog describes the content of each asset and where to find it.
+Very much like a catalogue describes the content of a library and where to find each book, the metadata in your catalogue describes the content of each asset and where to find it.

 Google and other search engines will understand the content of your images.
 This increases the SEO value of the page, blog or social media post, adding value to your marketing efforts.

 When the SEO score of a page goes up, so does the credibility of that page and it will increase your chances of ranking high in the search results.

 Establishing a metadata structure that is crystal-clear to everybody who uses the system and to potential future users of the system needs to be a collaborative effort.
 Discuss your metadata needs with actual users of the system.

 We are always surprised at how the real needs of users differ from the DAM admin’s expectations of what those needs should be.
 For more information on how Daminion works with metadata, keeping it synced to the files, refer to our help section here.

 When setting up your DAM system, whether you are handling it internally, using a third-party consultant or a vendor, a step-by-step approach to centralizing and organizing your asset library will improve your content management efforts.
 Some of the steps you might follow: